exoplatform/exo-documentation/docs/Administration.rst

 The table will display only badges containing the typed characters in one of the above cited fields.

-.. note:: If no results found, the *Empty Table* information will display.
+.. note:: If no results found, an *Empty Table* information is displayed.

 .. _BuildingOnlineCommunity: